 At the end of Erkindik Avenue, one of Bishkek’s largest streets, you will find Oak Park.
 Come here to see artists exhibit and sell their paintings.
 Most will have local themes, many will be over the top, but you can find some real gems in here.
 And who knows, maybe you will find one that you would like to take home.

 #5 Relax at Bishkek’s cafes

 Bishkek has quite a few cafes.
-My favourite was, without doubt, Sierra Coffee.
-Run by a kiwi, it has amazing ice cream sundaes on offer.
+My favourite was, without a doubt, Sierra Coffee.
+Run by a Kiwi, it has amazing ice cream sundaes on offer.
 While there are cheaper places in the city, and I still don’t know what New Zealand lemonade is, it is a nice place to hang out and relax.
 The wifi is good, too.

 #6 Get a taste of traditional Kyrgyz food

 With an abundance of restaurants, what better place could you find to try Kyrgyz food?
 A traditional dish, as everywhere along the Silk Road, is Plov, a rice dish with vegetables and meat.
 Another dish to try, more typical to only this region, is Beshbarmak.
 It is made of horse meat that has been boiled in its own broth for a couple of hours and is then sprinkled on top of thin noodles.

 If you prefer dumplings, try Manty.
 They are steamed dumplings filled with meat and onions.

 A recommendation for a typical Kyrgyz drink is Kymyz.
 It is fermented horse milk and is a slightly alcoholic, fizzy drink.
 A similar, non-alcoholic version is maksym, which consists of fermented grains.
 It is an acquired taste but we highly recommend you at least try it.